tonyjunkes/Jsoup-Link-Scraper/README.md

 A "Proof of Concept" URL scraper built on ColdFusion 10 and jSoup that will scrape all links from a supplied website address.

-Becuase of how many links that could be, use at your own risk.
+Because of how many links that could be, use at your own risk.
 Preferably in a dev environment first.

 This version requires ColdFusion 10 or the Railo equivalent.